acmumn/website/content/events/2022-04-18-project-meeting-5.md

 ## What is this specific meeting for?

-We will be begin working on the selected projects from the last meeting. **You do not need to have attended the last meeting to attend this one!**
+We will be continue working on the selected projects from the last meeting (specific details TBA), finishing them up.

 ## When will we be meeting?

-March 21, at 5:00 PM (17:00)
+April 18, at 5:00 PM (17:00)

 ## Where will we be meeting?